ANN-RADAR/ann-radar-prototype/README.md

 #### Translations

-The translation files are loading during runtime and are stored in the cloud storage bucket ann-radar-data/i18n as JSON files.
+The translation files are loaded during runtime and are stored in the cloud storage bucket ann-radar-data/i18n as JSON files.